Category: Food

 Galbitang-Korean Rib Soup-Finding Comfort In Souper Ways

 The fires in California have cast an apocalyptic haze to our skyline.
 We actually hit the water for an early morning row, but coming off the water we noticed we were the only ones left at the reservoir.
 The pic confirmed, maybe rowing this morning wasn’t such a good idea.
-Bad for the body, but good for the mind and soul.
+Bad for the body, good for the soul.
 My trade-off.

 That being my biggest problem means I consider myself pretty fortunate during these unprecedented times.
 I try to do the little things, we order take-out from hole-in-the-walls.
 I buy from independent bookstores (for cookbooks, check out this post), talk to people, stay informed, advocate, and DONATE both time and money.